spacesuitdiver/cr-10-cura-profiles/README.md

 rsync -ahv {quality,materials} ~/Library/Application\ Support/cura/2.7
 ```

+### Bed Adhesion

+* *PLA* - These profiles are intended to yield working results directly on glass simply with a heated and *level* bed but you should hedge your bets and use a light coat of glue stick.
+I do use an IKEA mirror because the stock glass I could not level.
+* *ABS* - This profile worked with painters tape on the bed.
+I could not get the glue stick to work, I intend to move on to PEI as soon as it's in stock and provide some more print settings and suggestions

 ## 💄 Qualities

-No quality will have supports or ironing enabled by default however simply enabling either should yield good results.
+No quality will have supports or ironing enabled by default however simply enabling either should yield good results as I've tweaked them a bit.

 ### High Quality PLA